The Kugel Law Firm's Blog

-Under the new DWI law that went into effect in December of 2019, an ignition interlock device is now mandated as a penalty for almost every DWI sentence.
-Whether it’s a first or a repeat offense, the length of time that you need to have one installed can vary, and whether one can drive once installed is also a variable which will depend on the person’s record (whether this is a first, second or third offense), as well as their blood alcohol content.
+Under the new DWI law that went into effect in December 2019, installation of an ignition interlock device is now mandated as a penalty for almost every DWI sentence.
+Whether it’s a first or a repeat offense, the length of time that you need to have one installed can vary, and whether one can drive once installed is also a variable that will depend on the person’s record (whether this is a first, second or third offense), as well as their blood alcohol content.
 Additional considerations can include whether the driver refused a breathalyzer or if drugs were involved in causing impairment.

 Ignition Interlock Devices in New Jersey

-An ignition interlock device is mounted on the dashboard in front of the passenger seat.
+An ignition interlock device (IID) is mounted on the dashboard in front of the passenger seat.
 It is connected to the car’s ignition system and designed to prevent the vehicle from starting if alcohol is detected on the driver’s breath.
 Before starting the engine, the driver must blow into the device and provide a breath sample.
 While the engine is running, the device will intermittently prompt the driver to submit additional breath samples to verify that there is no alcohol in the driver’s system.

 In New Jersey, even a first conviction of DUI can lead to the mandatory installation of an ignition interlock device (IID).
 Since 2019, the state has implemented a DWI law requiring the installation and use of IIDs for all individuals charged with drunk driving, even on their first offense.
 This means that a person convicted of DUI in New Jersey may be mandated to use an IID if their blood alcohol concentration (BAC) is 0.10 percent or higher or if they refuse a breathalyzer test during a traffic stop.